cran/popReconstruct/README/README.md

 Version 1.0-4
 =============

-* hanges to DESCRIPTION file to comply with CRAN policies.
+* Changes to DESCRIPTION file to comply with CRAN policies.

 Version 1.0-3
 =============